 Killarney National Park is quite large and is surrounded by many towns where you can find accommodations.

-For most, the natural choice will be to stay in one of the many Killarney hotels.
+For most, the natural choice will be to stay in one of the many family-friendly Killarney hotels.
 Killarney is a medium-sized city located along the northern border of the national park with plenty of restaurants and shopping options.
-You can browse a selection of family-friendly Killarney hotels on Booking.com.

 We rented a wonderful townhouse in Kenmare.
 This two-story, three-bedroom house was probably the nicest and biggest place we stayed in our entire summer in the British Isles.
-Check out the variety of Killarney National Park vacation home rentals for your family trip..
+Check out the family-friendly Kenmare hotels and Killarney National Park vacation home rentals for your family trip.

 How to Get to the Killarney National Park